Definitions and exceptions

 Scope variables that are condition

-scope variables (boolean scope variables with a default
+The condition scope variables (boolean scope variables with a default

-) have a different, lawyer-friendly syntax for the definitions:
+value of false) have a different, lawyer-friendly syntax for the definitions:

-is replaced by rule
+definition is replaced by rule and equals <expression> is replaced

-by fulfilled
+by fulfilled or not fulfilled:

 scope Foo: